Kyle-E-Newton/CustomMainMenuScripts/README.md

 Quick install guide

+1.Download The Two Files Below

-move the platform folder into your main folder and replace.
+2.move the platform folder into your main folder and replace.

-move r5detours.dll and r5dev.dll over into your main apex folder and replace.
+3.move r5detours.dll and r5dev.dll over into your main apex folder and replace.

-move the frontend.bik file into your apex media folder and replace. (%apexfolder%/media/)
+4.move the frontend.bik file into your apex media folder and replace. (%apexfolder%/media/)

 Downloads: